 The University's wide range of industry links informs courses and helps you develop the tools necessary to find and succeed in employment.
 The majority of degree programmes give you the option of a professional placement year and/or internship — usually in your third year.
 Many degree options are also flexible, meaning you can tailor your course to suit your interests and career goals.

 Work after study

 Start your career in the UK with the new Graduate Immigration Route – a 2-year post-study work visa or international students graduating from UK universities.
-If you begin your studies after autumn 2020, you’ll be able to work for up to two years after graduating with your valid Tier 4 visa.
+If you begin your studies after autumn 2020, you’ll be able to work for up to two years after graduating with your valid Student visa.
 Study a pathway programme and take the first step towards working in the UK.

 Discover the Graduate Immigration Route